-You are cordially invited to attend the 2018 annual meeting of stockholders of Intra-Cellular Therapies, Inc. to be held at 10:00 a.m. local time on Monday, June 18, 2018, at ApellaTM, 450 East 29th Street, 2nd Floor, New York, NY 10016.
+You are cordially invited to attend the 2020 annual meeting of stockholders of Intra-Cellular Therapies, Inc. to be held at 10:00 a.m. local time on Wednesday, May 27, 2020.
+We currently intend to hold our annual meeting in person, at ApellaTM, 450 East 29th Street, 2nd Floor, New York, NY 10016.
+However, we are actively monitoring developments regarding the coronavirus or COVID-19, and it is possible that the annual meeting may be held solely by means of remote communication.
+In the event it is not possible or advisable to hold our annual meeting in person, we will announce alternative arrangements for the meeting as promptly as practicable.